Famous investor Warren Buffett said “bitcoin will end badly” and “bitcoin is rat poison squared.” This is his general view of all cryptocurrency.

 But people asked me to write about it.
 You may disagree with what I say, which is fine.
 I don’t profess to have some great, deep knowledge.
 I have something more persuasive than that:

 If you have no money, the last thing you should do is buy cryptocurrency as an investment.
 You have no expectation of profit and no way to recover your losses.
 Either buy cryptocurrency with the intent to use it or just stay away.

 Build a little wealth with something safe, like a cash savings account or a properly-financed rental property, then come back to cryptocurrency.
 Lock up some money in something that will preserve or grow your purchasing power, like the investments in this Bankrate article.

 While you may miss out on some gains, you benefit from having something of value in case cryptocurrency fails.
 Crypto is a very speculative investment.

-I also own stocks, bonds, cash, and commodities but I don’t know how to invest in those assets so I give that job to my awesome financial advisor, Keith Jones.
+I also own stocks, bonds, cash, and commodities but I don’t know how to invest in those assets so I give that job to my awesome financial advisor.
 You should, too.
-Sign up with Personal Capital and ask for him.
+Sign up with Personal Capital and ask for Keith Jones.
 You can use Personal Capital’s investment tools for free and I believe there’s no minimum if you decide to open an account.
 Use this button to try it for free: